serverless/blog/posts/2017-11-13-abcs-of-iam-permissions.md

 When talking about IAM permissions with the Serverless Framework, there are two different entities (users or roles) that you need to worry about:

-- The IAM user used _by the Framework_ to deploy your Serverless service (the **Framework user**); and
+- The IAM user used _by the Framework_ to deploy your Serverless service (the **Framework user**)
 - The IAM role used _by a Lambda function_ when it's executed (a **function role**).

 To see the distinction, consider the example application in our [Express REST API walkthrough](https://serverless.com/blog/serverless-express-rest-api/).
 In that example, we deploy an Express application with a DynamoDB table backing it.

 When we run `sls deploy` to deploy the application, we need to be concerned about the IAM user used by the Framework.
 This is the user referenced to by the `profile` property in the `provider` block of your `serverless.yml`, or the "default" profile if you don't set it.
 The Framework will look in `~/.aws/credentials` for your access keys, then deploy your application.

 In deploying your application, your IAM user will need permissions to:

-- Create an S3 bucket for your function deployments;
+- Create an S3 bucket for your function deployments
-- Upload your function zip files to that S3 bucket;
+- Upload your function zip files to that S3 bucket
-- Submit a CloudFormation template;
+- Submit a CloudFormation template
-- Create the log groups for your Lambda functions;
+- Create the log groups for your Lambda functions
-- Create a REST API in API Gateway; and
+- Create a REST API in API Gateway
-- Create a DynamoDB table.
+- Create a DynamoDB table

 Once your service is deployed, you have a different set of IAM issues to worry about.
-The functions handling your HTTP requests have permissions issues of their own -- they need the ability to query the DynamoDB tables and send log messages to CloudWatch.
+The functions handling your HTTP requests have permissions issues of their own—they need the ability to query the DynamoDB tables and send log messages to CloudWatch.

-With this understanding in mind, let's walkthrough how we configure and manage the **Framework user** and how we manage the IAM permissions for our **function roles**.
+With this understanding in mind, let's walk through how we configure and manage the **Framework user** and how we manage the IAM permissions for our **function roles**.

 # Managing permissions for the Serverless Framework user